Definition :

 3. Breach of Contract Cases

-When a party fails to fulfill contractual obligations, the aggrieved party may send a demand notice before seeking legal remedies.
+When a party fails to fulfil contractual obligations, the aggrieved party may send a notice before seeking legal remedies.

 4. Employee Dues & Salary Disputes

-Employees can use demand notices to formally claim unpaid salaries, bonuses, or benefits from their employers.
+Employees can use notices to formally claim unpaid salaries, bonuses, or benefits from their employers.

 5. Landlord-Tenant Disputes

-Landlords often send demand notices for unpaid rent or lease violations, specifying required actions to avoid eviction.
+Landlords often send notices for unpaid rent or lease violations, specifying required actions to avoid eviction.

 1. Legal Validity